abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 Now, you may wonder, in real world, car_sedan and car_suv classes will have almost all the methods and members common (4 doors, 4 wheels, 1 steering) and only a few differences (stick vs. automatic).
 There would be a lot of duplicate code.

-This brings us to our fourth point
+This brings us to our fourth point -

+4.All the products (cars in this case) implement a single interface (or abstract class)